Dr. Judith Arroyo Oral History

 December 7, 2020

 Barr: Good afternoon.
 Today is December 7th, 2020, and I have the pleasure of speaking to Dr. Judith Arroyo.
-Dr. Arroyo is Coordinator of the Minority Health and Health Disparities (MHHD) programs at the National Institute of Alcohol Abuse and Alcoholism.
+Dr. Arroyo is Coordinator of the Minority Health and Health Disparities (MHHD) programs at the National Institute of Alcohol Abuse and Alcoholism (Dr. Arroyo moved to the National Institute on Minority Health and Health Disparities after this interview).
 Thank you very much for being with us and talking about some of your COVID-19 activities that you have been doing both at your institute but also across the NIH.
 That's very interesting.

 I think, let's start with your role at the National Institute of Alcohol Abuse and Alcoholism, where you've been doing a lot of work with grants and working with the extramural community.
 So, first, can you elaborate on the four notices of special interests that you wrote, and sort of what they were about, how you went about doing them in such a short amount of time?
 What was the process like?